Please find below a brief introduction to key staff at NGHS6 as well as our Head Girl Team.

 Head of Sixth Form

 Mrs Griffin joined NGHS in 2018 as Head of Sixth Form.
 She teaches both History and Politics to A-level as well as PSHE to all students in Year 12.
 Mrs Griffin oversees the wellbeing and progress of all 180 sixth form students.
 She leads the Sixth Form team of staff and tutors and coordinates our UCAS programme.
 A senior member of staff with a wealth of experience leading the sixth form both at NGHS and in her previous school, Mrs Griffin is happy to meet with students or parents at any time and she also oversees the work of our Head Girl Team who aid transition to the school.
-You may also catch her at a recruitment event at your own school or online in our Group Webinars.

 Mr O Pointon